nus-cs2103-AY1920S2/duke/docs/README.md

 - Words in square brackets are user specified items e.g. [NAME] can be John.
 - All dates and times are given using the format YYYY-MM-DD HH:MM.
 - All parameters must be given in order.
+- Descriptions can consist of more than one word.

 ## Features